CasperLabs/stests/docs/commands.md

 #### `stests-workers-restart`

-Stops stests worker processes, pauses for 3 seconds, flushes cache, and then restarts processes.
+Stops stests worker processes, pauses for 3 seconds, **flushes cache**, and then restarts processes.

 #### `stests-workers-status`